Masha003/tum-web-lab2/README.md

 The Tech Book Club features an animated book character that bounces in the bottom-right corner of the screen.
 When users hover over the mascot, it displays a friendly welcome message inviting visitors to join the club.

+## POC of Tailwind CSS framework

+Tailwind makes development faster by offering ready-made style classes instead of writing custom CSS.
+It keeps designs consistent with standard spacing and colors, and makes responsive design easier.

+However, adding Tailwind to an existing project might be harder.
+The utility classes might conflict with already implented CSS classes, causing styling problems.
+This is why I firstly renamed all existing classes to make sure that they all have custom names.

 ## Screenshots

 Desktop view: